BioBoost/course_programming_from_base_to_ace/docs/04-storing-data/README.md

 | `userTextMessage` | ✔️ | Good descriptive name |
 | `thingyThatCountsTheUserPeoples` | ❌ | Be serious, don't use silly names.
 After a while it starts to annoy. |

 Also keep in mind that C# and many other programming languages are case-sensitive.
-That means that `hippyCounter` is not the same as `HippyCounter`.
+That means that `peopleCounter` is not the same as `PeopleCounter`.

 ## Declaring a Variable